Veriqa · Evidence-first decision layer for quantum

 Ingest sources

-Company, paper, patent, URL, pasted memo, or strategic question.
+Company, paper, patent, URL, pasted memo, or a strategic question.

 2. 2